Welcome to the careers section of our website.

 As soon as their GCSEs and Technical Awards are under-way students begin to look towards the next transition in their lives.
 PSHE lessons and assemblies are used to inform students of their choices post-16.
 Their choices are: full time study in a school, college or training provider; an apprenticeship, traineeship or supported internship; or full time or volunteering (20 hours or more) combined with part time accredited study.

-To assist with this process, students take part in a mock interview in Year 10.
-They complete an application form and CV and are then interviewed by a local employer who has been kind enough to give up their time to help our students.
+To assist with this process, students take part in a mock interview in year 10 or year 11.
+They complete an application form and CV and are then interviewed by a local employer or employee who has been kind enough to give up their time to help our students.

 Finally, Year 11 students begin to think about and choose which subjects and qualifications to study within Key Stage 5.
 A typical student who opts for the academic A level route undertakes 3 A levels along with an additional qualification such as STEP Mathematics, Core Mathematics, and the Extended Project Qualification.
 If a student did not achieve a grade 4 or above in English or maths at GCSE, they are required to continue to study these subjects regardless of the pathway that they have chosen.